Gabino Ezeiza: Biography

 Ezeiza was one of the most famous payadores, both in his homeland and in Uruguay.
-His counterpoints became famous and the one held on July 23, 1884, at the Artigas Theater in Montevideo with the oriental singer Juan de Nava is remembered, witnessed by a large auditorium.
-In that meeting, Ezeiza improvised there what would become the popular song Heroico Paysandú, with which he defeated Nava, becoming one of the most important payadores in history.
+His counterpoints became famous and the one held on July 23, 1884, at the Artigas Theater in Montevideo with the oriental singer Juan de Nava was particularly memorable, witnessed as it was by a large auditorium.
+In that meeting, Ezeiza improvised what would become the popular song Heroico Paysandú, with which he defeated Nava, thereby becoming one of the most important payadores in history.
 The day July 23 was declared "Payador's Day" throughout the territory of the Argentine Republic in honor of that historic counterpoint.

 Ezeiza had memorable payadas with other rioplatense singers such as Nemesio Trejo (1880), Puanes e Hidalgo (unknown date), Pablo Vázquez (at Teatro Florida in Pergamino, 1894), Arturo de Nava (at Circo Anselmi), Cazón (both in 1896), Luis García (1900 in San Antonio de Areco).